Bhushan01Bisen/JavaScript-Tutorial/README.md

 # JavaScript-Tutorial
-in this tutorial we cover every topic which are in JavaScript Author-Bhushan Bisen
+In this tutorial we cover every topic which are in JavaScript <br>
+Author-Bhushan Bisen